A low-energy limit of Yang-Mills theory on de Sitter space: An adiabatic limit of Yang--Mills theory on

 where the first term depends on $\tau\in\Ical_\ve$ only via the coordinates $X^\al\in\Mcal_{\rm vac}$ \cite{ Har, Stu, HS, Gau}.
 For small $\ve\ll 1$, all terms in \eqref{low-energy-exp} beyond the first one are discarded.
 By substituting the leading term of \eqref{low-energy-exp} into the action \eqref{slow-time-YM-action}, one obtains an effective field theory describing small fluctuations around the vacuum manifold $\Mcal_{\rm vac}$.
 Note that $\Mcal_{\rm vac}$ contains all topological sectors, i.e. the connected components of $\Gcal_{S^3}^n$ corresponding to the distinct homotopy classes, and therefore the consideration is not a perturbative one.

-\textbf{Effective action.} We shall only consider the trivial holonomy case in the adiabatic limit.
-The non-trivial holonomy case appears to be a lot more subtle, and is therefore reserved for consideration in a later work.
-Now, for $\Acal\in \Mcal_{\rm vac}$, $\Vcal(\Acal)=0$, hence the effective action is determined solely by the kinetic term.
-The advantage of the trivial holonomy case is that we may choose the gauge $\Acal_\tau=0$, so that, in the adiabatic limit, we have the electric field
+\textbf{Effective action.} For $\Acal\in \Mcal_{\rm vac}$, $\Vcal(\Acal)=0$, hence the effective action is determined solely by the kinetic term.
+Since we consider trivial holonomy, we may choose the gauge $\Acal_\tau=0$, so that, in the adiabatic limit $\ve\to0$, we have the electric field

 Upon substitution into \eqref{slow-time-YM-action}, we obtain

 where we have used the formula \eqref{metric-Mvac} for the metric components $G_{\al\be}$ on $\Mcal_{\rm vac}$ with respect to the coordinate basis $\de_\alpha\Acal_a=\pa_\alpha\Acal_a$ of $T_\Acal\Mcal_{\rm vac}$.
 Thus, in the case of trivial holonomy, the Yang--Mills action \eqref{slow-time-YM-action} reduces for $\ve\ll 1$ to the action of a nonlinear sigma model on ${\Ical_\ve}$, with target space $\Mcal_{\rm vac}= C^\infty(S^3, G)/G=\Gcal^n_{S^3}$, which is an infinite-dimensional group manifold.